KISS, Nirvana, Hall and Oates inducted by Rock and Roll Hall of Fame

 Stevens, inducted by Art Garfunkel, kicked off his remarks quipping "I never thought I'd be on the same stage as KISS."

-The induction could signal a return to the spotlight after decades of not performing for Stevens, who sang old favourites like "Wild World" and "Peace Train" live on Thursday night.
+The induction could signal a return to the spotlight after decades of not performing for Stevens, who sang old favorites like "Wild World" and "Peace Train" live on Thursday night.

 After the E Street Band held the stage for over an hour, with each member speaking and several songs including "The E Street Shuffle" and "Kitty's Back," Hall and Oates garnered applause with Daryl Hall's quip: "Lucky for all of you there are only two of us."